schrolla/ScubaGear/baselines/teams.md

 ### Policy

+#### MS-TMS-001-001
-#### MS-TMS-001-001: External participants SHOULD NOT be enabled to request control of shared desktops or windows in the Global (Org-wide default) meeting policy or in custom meeting policies if any exist.
+External participants SHOULD NOT be enabled to request control of shared desktops or windows in the Global (Org-wide default) meeting policy or in custom meeting policies if any exist

-While there is some inherent risk in granting an external participant control of a shared screen, legitimate use cases for this exist.
+- _Rationale:_ While there is some inherent risk in granting an external participant control of a shared screen, legitimate use cases for this exist.
 Furthermore, the risk is minimal as users cannot gain control of another user’s screen unless the user giving control explicitly accepts a control request.
 As such, while enabling external participants to request control is discouraged, it may be done, depending on agency need.
+- _Last modified:_ February 2023

 ### Resources